Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Introduction

-The Askaryan effect occurs within a dense medium of refractive index $n$ when a relativistic particle with $v > c/n$ initiates a high-energy cascade with negative total charge.
-The charge radiates in the RF bandwidth, and the radiation may be detected by RF channels if the medium is RF-transparent \cite{askaryan1} \cite{zhs}.
-If the primary particle initiating the cascade is a UHE-$\nu$, the medium must have both sufficient RF transparency and sufficient volume to capture the signals.
-Analyses from the recent ANITA-IV flight placed upper limits on the differential flux, assuming a pure $E_\nu^{-2}$ spectrum from $E_\nu \in [10^{18},10^{21}]$ eV of $E_\nu^2 \phi_\nu \leq 2.2 \times 10^{-7}$ GeV cm$^{-2}$ s$^{-1}$ sr$^{-1}$ \cite{10.1103/physrevd.99.122001}.
-Accounting for the flux, arrays of $\mathcal{O}(100)$ \textit{in situ} detectors that encompass effective areas of $\approx 10^4$ m$^2$ sr per station build discovery sensitivity when spaced by approximately one RF attenuation length.
-Because such ice formations with sufficient volume are abundant in Antarctica and Greenland, there is now a well-developed field of prototype Askaryan-class detectors in Antarctica and Greenland that seek Askaryan radiation from UHE-$\nu$.
-Increasingly strict upper limits have been placed on the UHE-$\nu$ flux from astrophysical and cosmogenic sources \cite{10.1103/PhysRevD.85.062004,10.1088/1475-7516/2020/03/053,10.1103/physrevd.102.043021,10.1103/physrevd.99.122001}.
-The IceCube Collaboration has also published upper limits on UHE-$\nu$ flux, and that work indicated that a large in-ice detector would be necessary to reach the desired sensitivity \cite{10.1103/physrevd.98.062003}.
+The Askaryan effect occurs within a dense medium with an index of refraction $n$.
+A relativistic particle with $v > c/n$ initiates a high-energy cascade with negative total charge.
+The charge radiates energy in the RF bandwidth, and the radiation may be detected if the medium does not significantly attenuate the signal \cite{askaryan1,zhs}.
+The IceCube EHE analysis has constrained the UHE-$\nu$ flux to be $E_\nu^2 \phi_\nu \leq 2 \times 10^{-8}$ GeV cm$^{-2}$ s$^{-1}$ sr$^{-1}$ between $[5\times 10^{15} - 2\times 10^{19}]$ eV \cite{10.1103/physrevd.98.062003}.
+Arrays of $\mathcal{O}(100)$ \textit{in situ} detectors encompassing effective areas of $\approx 10^4$ m$^2$ sr per station, spaced by $\mathcal{O}(1)$ RF attenuation length could discover a UHE-$\nu$ flux beyond the EHE limits.
+The most suitable ice formations exist in Antarctica and Greenland, and a group of prototype Askaryan-class detectors has been deployed.
+These detectors seek to probe unexplored UHE-$\nu$ flux parameter-space from astrophysical and cosmogenic sources \cite{10.1103/PhysRevD.85.062004,10.1088/1475-7516/2020/03/053,10.1103/physrevd.102.043021,10.1103/physrevd.99.122001}.